 SEARCH ARTICLES POSTED IN ABOVE BLOG... being added gradually upon prayer and inspiration from the Holy Spirit.

 Thank you so much for the great article, it was fluent and to the point.
 Cheers.
 Jonah Meath March 22, 2018 3:40 pm

 To come answering frequently asked questions and more.

 Contact us at the above email with questions or to be added to our perpetual prayer list.
 All those helping in our mission will automatically be added.
 God bless!
 Will try and re

-Your generous donation will help fund our mission.
-More than ever it takes all of us standing together, united in the faith to spread the Eternal Word.
-Please consider a gift today.
+Please pray to help us in our mission.
+More than ever it takes all of us standing together, united in the faith to pray and spread the gift of the Eternal Word.